11gurmeet11/11gurmeet11/README.md

 </picture></br>

-- 🚀 Passionate about safeguarding digital environments with a strong foundation in cybersecurity principles, ethical hacking, and network defense.
+- 🚀Passionate about safeguarding digital environments with a strong foundation in cybersecurity principles, ethical hacking, and network defense.
 Currently gaining hands-on experience in areas like threat analysis, incident response, and security operations.
 Skilled in using industry-standard tools such as Wireshark, Splunk, and SIEM platforms.
 Continuously learning to stay ahead of evolving cyber threats and committed to building secure and resilient systems.

-- <h3 align="left">Connect with me:</h3>
+- <h3 align="left"> Connect with me:</h3>
 <p align="left">
   <a href="https://linkedin.com/in/gurmeet-kaur-464a4b305" target="blank">
     <img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="gurmeet-kaur-464a4b305" height="30" width="40" />
   </a>
 </p>

-## • Trophy
+##  Trophy
 <div>
 <a href=""><img src = "https://github-profile-trophy.vercel.app/?username=11gurmeet11&theme=algolia&column=-1&rank=-?"></a>
 </div>